unplugged/unplugged-controls/_posts/320/2013-01-12-UnpTabbedFooter.markdown

 # Usage
 Drag the custom control onto your XPage and set the synctype property to point to either 'none', 'currentDB' or 'alldbs' to allow syncing the current db only (default) or all dbs on device.
 If set to 'none' then the sync button will not appear.
 Create 'tabs' to include tappable areas in the footer for navigation purposes.
 Within each 'tab' you can set the icon, text, icon when tapped and the page to navigate to.
-Navigation via the tabbed footer is always performed in an AJAX method.
+Navigation via the tabbed footer is always performed in a full page load method allowing the footer/tabs to be displayed in a context sensitive manner if needed (via scoped vars).

 <script src="https://gist.github.com/whitemx/7528015.js"></script>